xbokmd/plastilinn/docs/xBoK/sections/Risk_list.md

 - ## 📰 Content type (#risk)
   - Content is of type list and uses the following classes: #risk

-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If risks is defined as :potential negative outcomes or uncertainties that may affect the success and sustainability of a business model., What could it be?What is the key problem or pain point that our startup is addressing?
-  How unique and innovative is our solution compared to existing alternatives in the market?
-  What are the key features or functionalities of our product___service that differentiate us from competitors?
-  What is our target market and how big is the potential customer base?
-  How do we plan to acquire and retain customers, and what is our customer acquisition cost (CAC) strategy?
 - ## 📖 Description
   The concept of a Risk List in business modeling refers to the identification and documentation of potential negative outcomes or uncertainties that may affect the success and sustainability of a business model.
 This concept is rooted in the understanding that every business operates in an environment of uncertainty and risk, and that proactive risk management is crucial for business survival and growth.